American Traditional Tattoos

 American Traditional Nature Tattoos

-For a world traveler in a time before technology, the sights and sounds of island life must have been quite the extraordinary sight.
+For a world traveler in a time before technology, the sights and sounds of island life must have been quite an extraordinary sight.

 Sailor Jerry himself fell in love with Hawaii and the tropical paradise it provided.